-- The Citrix MetaFrame Presentation Server Administrator's Guide explains how to install and configure MetaFrame Presentation Server on Windows servers.
-Included in this documentation is information about publishing applications, configuring the Citrix XML Service, and configuring the Citrix SSL Relay to provide TLS/SSL-based communications. - The Web Interface Administrator's Guide explains how to install and configure the Web Interface and provides information about securing Web Interface deployments using TLS/SSL-based communications. - The Secure Gateway for Windows Administrator's Guide explains how to install and configure Secure Gateway Version 2.0 to provide a secure Internet gateway for ICA traffic traveling into and out of servers in a farm running MetaFrame Presentation Server. - The Client for 32-bit Windows Administrator's Guide, Version 8.x, explains how to install, configure, and deploy MetaFrame Presentation Server Clients for 32-bit Windows.
-The guide includes a chapter about client security measures and features
+• The Citrix Presentation Server Administrator's Guide explains how to install and configure Citrix Presentation Server on Windows servers.
+Included in this documentation is information about publishing applications, configuring the Citrix XML Service, and configuring the Citrix SSL Relay to provide TLS/SSL-based communications.

+- The Web Interface Administrator's Guide explains how to install and configure the Web Interface and provides information about securing Web Interface deployments using TLS/SSL-based communications. - The Secure Gateway for Windows Administrator's Guide explains how to install and configure Secure Gateway to provide a secure Internet gateway for ICA traffic traveling into and out of servers in a farm running Citrix Presentation Server. - The Clients for Windows Administrator's Guide explains how to install, configure, and deploy Citrix Presentation Server Clients for Windows.
+The guide includes a chapter about client security measures and features. - The Citrix Password Manager Administrator's Guide explains how to install, configure and deploy Password Manager with Presentation Server.
+It includes details of enterprise security features such as integration with smart cards, Kerberos, and Federated Environment Support (ADFS and SAML).